KanoComputing/community-sdk-wiki/Node.js-SDK-API-Documentation.md

 ### `new MotionSensorKit(options)`

 Create an instance of `MotionSensorKit` class.
+Creating the instance does not open a connection to the device, for that, check the `msk.connect()` method.

 - `options` `<Object>`: Initialization options
     - `options.path` `<string>`: USB serial port path